Updated February 18, 2019

 Find it hard to get to your yoga class?
 Lack confidence to build your own practice?
 Can’t imagine taking an hour on the mat today?
-Visit thethrivingplace.com to find a few practices that are 10 minutes or less.
+Here’s a simple 10 minute morning practice.

 As a new parent, it can sometimes feel like you don’t have a focus to your day or perhaps that you are always in reaction mode.
 It might be very different than your ‘pre-baby’ life when you made plans.
 An intention isn’t a goal or a to-do list, but just a thought to align your day.
 Maybe your intention is to cultivate peace and trust.
 As you go about your day, notice if what you are doing is aligning with that.
 Are you about to do a google search about infant sleep that is likely to derail your confidence?
 Are you calling a friend?
 Does that friend help you to feel peaceful and centered?
 Have that intention be the place you return to as you become more mindful of your thoughts and experiences.